oreliassi/ai-document-query/README.md

-Semantic Chunking & Embedding Tool
+# Semantic Chunking & Embedding Tool

-This Python tool processes text documents and splits them into semantically meaningful chunks using three strategies: fixed-size with overlap, sentence-based, and paragraph-based.
+This Python tool processes text documents and splits them into semantically meaningful chunks using three strategies:
+- Fixed-size with overlap
+- Sentence-based
+- Paragraph-based

-Each chunk is embedded using a modern sentence embedding model (all-MiniLM-L6-v2), stored in a local FAISS vector index, and used for semantic search based on cosine similarity.
+Each chunk is embedded using a modern sentence embedding model (`all-MiniLM-L6-v2`), stored in a local FAISS vector index, and used for semantic search based on cosine similarity.

-Features
+## Features:

-Supports .txt, .pdf, and .docx files
+- **Supports** `.txt`, `.pdf`, and `.docx` files

-Implements multiple chunking strategies
+- **Implements** multiple chunking strategies

-Performs semantic search across all chunks
+- **Performs** semantic search across all chunks

-Automatically selects the most relevant strategy
+- **Automatically selects** the most relevant strategy

-Stores embeddings using FAISS for fast retrieval
+- **Stores** embeddings using FAISS for fast retrieval

-Saves matching text chunks for reuse
+- **Saves** matching text chunks for reuse

-Output
+## Output Files:

-semantic_index.faiss – vector database of embeddings
+- `semantic_index.faiss` – vector database of embeddings

-semantic_chunks.pkl – corresponding text segments
+- `semantic_chunks.pkl` – corresponding text segments